ANU academics have been elected as Fellows by independent academies.

 Making their mark on the humanities

-Professor Katie Steele’s research spans various aspects of decision-making, both for individuals and groups.
+Professor Katie Steele’s research spans various aspects of decision-making.

 She’s also a past recipient of the ANU Vice-Chancellor’s Award for Excellence in Advancing Research.